For part 1, go here.

 For me, it seems I’m escaping in some capacity because I’m in a state that I dislike and I have to learn to be okay with that.
 I suppose it comes with life: there are bits of it which will be disappointing and painful but that comes with.
 If I can’t look at that in the face then I need to address why, especially if I just end up in a loop of Copious Entertainment instead of something productive.
 (Didn’t I say I want to draw more this year?)

 To sum up: we learnt about habits, how they form, why they can become ingrained in our psychology and what to do about them.
-Pop culture is the most alluring its been ever—we’re in the midst of the Diamond Age—and establishing complex mental frameworks to resist passivity is going to be paramount, especially since this quality will only increase.
+The Diamond Age of pop culture means it’s the most alluring it’s ever been and establishing complex mental frameworks to resist passivity is going to be paramount, especially since this quality will only increase.
 With better presentation for entertainment, IMAX and 4k, for example, we’re constantly enhancing the experience of entertainment.
 We need to say no every once in a while, sit in silence and just hear the wind sing.

 What about you: do you have any habits that you need to correct?